fbpx

 Limits of bluetongue virus transmission

-The limit of BTV transmission in Australia is shown on the Bluetongue Virus Interactive Zone Map, which defines the areas in which no viral transmission has been detected for the past two years.
+The limit of BTV transmission in Australia is shown on the Bluetongue Virus Interactive Zone Map.
+The map defines the areas in which no viral transmission has been detected for the past two years.
 Viral transmission is defined as detection of evidence of viral infection based on serological monitoring of cattle.

 Annual reports